ska-telescope/developer.skatelescope.org/src/contributor/contribute.rst

 After logging in, this will open GitLab's edit page window in which depending on your permissions:

-- could use GitLab's Edit Window to make your changes and push to a branch, then create a Merge Request
+- you could use GitLab's Edit Window to make your changes and push to a branch, then create a Merge Request
-- or use fork option(TODO: need to add a picture!) and then follow the same steps: use GitLab's Edit Window to make your changes and push to a branch, then create a Merge Request from your fork to the developer portal project.
+- or you could use the fork option(TODO: need to add a picture!) and then follow the same steps: use GitLab's Edit Window to make your changes and push to a branch, then create a Merge Request from your fork to the developer portal project.
 Note; creation of the fork will be handled automatically.

 Then, you can follow the Merge Request page for status updates, make new contributions directly or by setting up your local development as described below.